-• System deployment and connectivity-Which systems are installed where, with access to what, and under whose control?
-For example, a computer running in an office of a non-governmental organization may access the Internet, but itself may not be addressable as a web service.
+- System deployment and connectivity Which systems are installed where, with access to what, and under whose control?
+For example, a computer running in an office of a nongovernmental organization may access the Internet but may not itself be addressable as a web service.
 This creates practical constraints such as "who calls whom" and "push vs pull" notifications in a given integration scenario.
 Also, inconsistent connectivity from mobile devices, facilities, and general Internet availability in low and middle income countries make it necessary to cache data and queue messages for reliability.
-It may also be required to put processes in place to resolve conflicting updates or lost messages.

-• Accessing data securely - Typically, secure data access implies authentication (securely identifying users and systems), authorization (limiting who can see certain data or perform a particular function), and auditing (tracing what was done).
-Sometimes an organizational obstacle to integration emerges due to the lack of consensus about who manages these overall permissions and how, often resulting in access that has to be maintained point-to-point.
+It may be necessary to put in place processes to resolve conflicting updates or lost messages. - Accessing data securely Typically, secure data access implies authentication (securely identifying users and systems), authorization (limiting who can see certain data or perform a particular function), and auditing (tracing what was done).
+Sometimes an organizational obstacle to integration emerges, due to lack of consensus about who manages these overall permissions and how, resulting in access that has to be maintained point-to-point.
 While the technological considerations all need to be specifically addressed, they are generally the easiest challenges to resolve in the process of integration.
 For health care and other fields, technological obstacles and resulting solutions have been well documented, and can be applied to future integrations.